Written by CorpsAfrica/Malawi Volunteer Mr. Dalitso Mndala

 Nevertheless, something has been happening that makes me sad.
-In the past two months, there have been 2 or 3 children daily returning home from school because they have fallen sick.
-I tried to find out possible risks to sickness at the school.
+In the past two months, there have been 2 or 3 children returning home from school because they have fallen sick.
+I tried to find out the possible risks of sickness at the school.
 That’s when I observed that most of them don’t wash hands after visiting the toilet.
 This also meant some might even eat porridge provided at the school without washing hands, which is bad for their health.

 Luckily enough, I had a new skill I learned from my fellow volunteers at PST; making hand washing facilities from locally found resources.
 I imagined this will not only be beneficial in the sense that it would help to reduce cases of sickness, but it would also be a great time to bond and have fun with my pupils.

 So, I offered my suggestion to make the facilities available to the children.
 It came with a lesson on personal hygiene, and it turns out most of them were quite aware of what they have to do each time they visit the toilet.
 The challenge, however, was that the borehole is some minutes away from the school.
 Due to the distance, the children would rather just go straight to class than go through washing their hands.